SuHang95/final_ptr/README.md

 # final_ptr
-a smart pointer which can only be assignde once
+a smart pointer which can only be assigned once